splunk/rwi_executive_dashboard/RUNBOOK.md

 ## Configure Splunk JWT Webhook Modular Input Add-on
 This section is only applicable to Zoom Data Collection.

 * Ensure your environment allows incoming traffic from the Zoom Webhook Event Services.
-Work with your Network Administrator to whitelist the following network subnets
+Work with your Network Administrator to whitelist the following network subnets.
+For more details on [Network Firewall or Proxy Server Settings for Zoom](https://support.zoom.us/hc/en-us/articles/201362683-Network-Firewall-or-Proxy-Server-Settings-for-Zoom) and feel free to contact the Zoom directly for additional assistance.
     * 18.205.93.128/25
     * 52.202.62.192/26
     * 3.80.20.128/25
     * 3.208.72.0/25
     * 3.211.241.0/25
-  * More details on [Network Firewall or Proxy Server Settings for Zoom](https://support.zoom.us/hc/en-us/articles/201362683-Network-Firewall-or-Proxy-Server-Settings-for-Zoom) and feel free to contact the Zoom directly for additional assistance.|
-* Install [Splunk JWT Webhook Modular Input Add-on](https://github.com/splunk/jwt_webhook) on a Splunk Heavy Forwarder (Single Instance Deployments can use the same instance) |
+* Install [Splunk JWT Webhook Modular Input Add-on](https://github.com/splunk/jwt_webhook) on a Splunk Heavy Forwarder (Single Instance Deployments can use the same instance)
 * From the Splunk Web Interface, go to **Settings > Data Inputs**
 ![](media/data_input.png)
 * Click **Add New** for the **JWT Webhook** input